ferrants/weddingwebsite/details.md

 ## Lodging

 Lodging will be available at the Cliff Lodge and other locations at Snowbird Ski Resort, in Little Cottonwood Canyon.
 Call 800-453-3000 and mention the "Thompson-Ferrante Wedding" to reserve a room at the Cliff Lodge.
 Alternatively, you can book online via [snowbird.com](http://www.snowbird.com) and use the wedding code, "2CK5SZ".
-If you run into any issues, don't hesitate to send Matt an email at mferrante3 \[at\] gmail \[dot\] com.
+If you run into any issues, don't hesitate to contact Matt or Meredith.

 Ask about the Mountain Condos at the Cliff Lodge if you're interested in two bedrooms with a living room space.